Mishieck/todo/README.md

   display all todos.
 The user must then enter the position of the todo they'd like to delete.
 The program must then delete the todo.
 For a GUI program, each displayed todo must must have a delete button.
+- Clear todos: The program must allow the user to delete all todos.
+For a CLI program, the user must enter the command for clearing todos.
+The program must then ask the user for confirmation.
+After confirming, all todos should be deleted.
+For a GUI program, there can be a clear button for this purpose.
+When the user clicks the button, there should be a dialog asking the user for confirmation.
+After confirmation, the todos must be cleared.
 - List update: For a GUI program, update the list every time the user adds, updates, or deletes a todo.